qwasium/ugoku-kun/docs/overview.rst

 Thus, methods won't return any useful information and reading attributes are also not that useful.
 Subroutines can easily lead to non-terminating processes making it hard to handle with Python.
 Anyone who wants to use this library in a serious production environment should fork the repository and make the necessary changes to the source code.

+Future Support
+^^^^^^^^^^^^^^

+I do NOT own any hardware myself.
+Unfortunately, support for this project will be limited.
+If you are interested in forking this project, please let me know.
+I will reference your fork on this documentation so others can be aware of it.